Bradford Divorce Lawyer for Custody, Support, and Property Division

 No Fault Divorce

-Ontario law lets you end your marriage without accusing your spouse of wrongdoing.
-After one year of separation, you can file for divorce based on that ground alone.
+Ontario law allows ending a marriage without accusing a spouse of wrongdoing.
+After one year of separation, filing for divorce based on that ground alone is possible.
 While adultery and cruelty are valid grounds, they do not affect how property gets divided or how support gets decided.
 The separation ground is the most common because it requires no proof beyond living apart.
-A no-fault divorce lawyer in Bradford will verify you meet the one-year requirement and prepare your divorce application.
+A no-fault divorce lawyer serving Bradford will verify whether the one-year requirement is met and prepare divorce applications.

 Learn more about a no-fault divorce